Edouard87/hash-tables/README.md

-# An Implementation of Priority Queues using Binary Heaps in C
+# An Implementation of Dictionaries using Binary Heaps in C

 ## Disclaimer